diogo-variani/dockers/README.md

 # Docker images for IBM Broker

-This repository stores Dockerfiles and samples to build Docker images for IBM Broker product.
+This repository stores Dockerfiles and scripts to build Docker images for IBM Broker product.

-We only delivery the instructions and scripts to build a Docker image and container.
-We don't store or distribute any proprietary binaries or package neither any copyright resources.
+## **Important:** We don't store or distribute any proprietary binaries or package neither any copyright resources.
-To build a IBM Broker image/container you have 2 options:

-Download the repo content

-1) Usualy process
+This image/container was created for developer enviroment, it's a all-in-one, keep all softwares inside the same container.

+## How to build and run (Dockerfile method)

 docker build -t ibm/broker-8.0.0.6 .

 docker run -ti -v /tmp/.X11-unix:/tmp/.X11-unix --device=/dev/sda:/dev/sda -e DISPLAY=$DISPLAY --name=broker-8.0.0.6 ibm/broker:8.0.0.6

-Image size: 10G

-2) Container first
+## Alternative

+This method generates a smaller image size, 6G or almost 50% instead 10G from the traditional method.

+* First we create the container and map the repo folder as a volume

 docker run -ti -v /tmp/.X11-unix:/tmp/.X11-unix -v $(pwd):/mnt --device=/dev/sda:/dev/sda -e DISPLAY=$DISPLAY --name=broker-8.0.6 centos:6

-So, inside the container execute:
+So, inside the container execute the script to install the packages

-cd /mnt
+* cd /mnt

-./script-run.sh
+* ./script-run.sh

-Save the container as image
+To save the container as image, execute after process finish

-docker commit <id container> ibm/broker:8.0.0.6
+* docker commit < id container > ibm/broker:8.0.0.6

-<id container> docker ps -a

-Image size: 6G
+## Common steps

+Is necessary to disable the SELinux and xhost

+### On Fedora:

+* Edit the file: /etc/sysconfig/selinux and set the property SELINUX=disabled
+* On command line, execute: xhost +